Multilevel Richardson-Romberg extrapolation

 \subsubsection{Design of the Multilevel}

-The allocation matrix is fixed by the template~\eqref{tempMLRR} for the multilevel Richardson-Romberg estimator and by the template~\eqref{tempMLMC} for the multilevel Monte Carlo estimator.
-Alternative choices could be to consider for the \MLRR estimator another allocation matrix $\mT$ satisfying~\eqref{Abeta} like $\mT^j = -\w_j e_1 + \w_j e_j$ for $j\in\ac{2,\dots,R}$ which reads
+The standard design matrix is fixed by the template~\eqref{tempMLRR} for the multilevel Richardson-Romberg estimator and by the template~\eqref{tempMLMC} for the multilevel Monte Carlo estimator.
+Alternative choices could be to consider for the \MLRR estimator another design matrix $\mT$ satisfying~\eqref{Abeta} like $\mT^j = -\w_j e_1 + \w_j e_j$ for $j\in\ac{2,\dots,R}$ which reads